DestroyFolly/photo_editor/README.md

 # photo_editor
-Console app for editing photos
+Console app on C language for editing photos